rricharz/Pilaptop/README.md

 # Pilaptop
-Small programs for the Pilaptop from Waveshare
+Programs for the Pilaptop from Waveshare

-This is work in progress an not yet released
+**pi-active**

+pi-active runs in background and displays a moving bottom rom on the 5x5 LED matrix.
+It shows the actual usage of the Pi CPU.
+See readme.txt in the folder pi-active for details.